adonisjs/v5-docs/content/guides/database/introduction.md

 ```

 ## Switching between multiple connections
-You can switch between the connections defined inside the `config/database.ts` file using the `.connection` method.
+Using the ' .connection ' method, you can switch between the connections defined inside the `config/database.ts` file using the `.connection` method.
 It accepts the connection name and returns an instance of the [Query client](../../reference/database/query-client.md)

 ```ts
 import Database from '@ioc:Adonis/Lucid/Database'